EasyTier/EasyTier/README.md

     ```

  ## Quick Start

+ > The following text only describes the use of the command-line tool; the GUI program can be configured by referring to the following concepts.

  Make sure EasyTier is installed according to the [Installation Guide](#Installation), and both easytier-core and easytier-cli commands are available.